Perspective | Top of draft, trade talks and Aaron Rodgers’s future all on table as NFL scouting combine opens

 There might not be a receiver in the top 10 of this year’s draft, but at least five will go in the first round.
 Heading the list are Garrett Wilson from Ohio State, Drake London from USC and Treylon Burks from Arkansas.

-Shaky at the quarterback position.
-After a few great years for quarterbacks, this draft isn’t as rich.
+Shakiness at the quarterback position: After a few great years for quarterbacks, this draft isn’t as rich.
 Three could go in the first round, but teams in need will certainly be studying the entire field closely.

 One weird twist: Most teams are likely to rate the first four quarterbacks differently.
 We’ll see if that changes as the draft draws near.
 Pitt’s Kenny Pickett could be the highest quarterback taken, but only a team’s desperate need will put him in the top 10.
 Matt Corral from Mississippi should be outside the top 10.
 And while Liberty’s Malik Willis improved his stock at the Senior Bowl, he’d be helped by a good throwing session at the combine.
 North Carolina’s Sam Howell also needs a good week to see if he can climb up from the bottom of the first round.